 This process takes seconds for a person without a language disorder since their brain is already set up to execute this task in the proper way.
 Our students need help to make this process become fluid.
 A study by LaTourette and Waxman 2018, showed that providing toddlers with just two labeled examples from a category was sufficient in initiating the process of object categorization and allowed them to add unlabeled items to their categories.

 When teaching categories start with ones of relevance.
-If they are in a home setting maybe start with categorizing familiar foods, toys, clothing, cleaning supplies ( so they know what not touch ) etc. If they are in an academic setting I suggest things they are will be seeing in school.
+If they are in a home setting maybe start with categorizing familiar foods, toys, clothing, cleaning supplies ( so they know what not touch ) etc. If they are in an academic setting I suggest things they will also be seeing in school.
 Groups like school supplies, food ( maybe focusing on what is served in their cafeteria ), types of games they will play in gym or at recess, etc. Then, expand from there.
 The Category Kit is a resource I created to help target this skill by building the vocabulary knowledge that kids lack in each group.
 It can be a good starting point.

 So the next time someone asks you why you are working on categorizing with a student, just ask them what they would do at the grocery store 😉